Master of Dietetics

 Fees for international students apply to persons living in Australia with Temporary Resident status, provided that there is no limitation on study and persons living abroad who are not Australian citizens and do not have Permanent Resident status in Australia.

 Failure of a compulsory practicum component in any unit of study will normally lead to exclusion.
-All expenses associated with practicum units are the responsibility of the student.
+All expenses associated with practicum units, including any transportation or accommodation costs are the responsibility of the student.

 Teaching, placements and assessment tasks may take place outside of Deakin University teaching periods